Duroktar/Wolf/README.md

 could also be a bug..
 I'm not really sure ATM but there's a unit test so I'll know if it regresses.

+### It doesn't work inside UnitTests

+I know :( Not really sure how to fix this one yet but I'll get to it someday.

 ## **Changelog**

+## v0.4.3 ~ Patch

+### Flashing Bug Fixed

+Wolf annotations no longer stutter/flash when editing files.
+Makes for a much smoother coding experience.

+> See #46 comment about "flashing on updates"

+### Other Changes:

+- Reduced extension size ala webpack bundling.
+- Code cleanup and removal of unused APIs.

 ## v0.4.2 ~ hotfix

 Fixes a regression of issue #54 on some systems.

 ## v0.4.1 ~ Patch

 Fixed issues 52 and 53 on GitHub and added test cases for each (Fixes contributed by @[Almenon](https://github.com/Almenon))